Ethereum's merge: The giant elephant in the room

 In short, the Ethereum foundation is there to oversee the development and growth of the ecosystem, without influencing or disrupting its development.
 There was always some speculation, that this happened with ETH, you would even find clips of Buterin, where he said how they sold 70’000 ETH at the top.
 But this clip is the only proof or mention of this happening.

-Most of us Bitcoin maxis were always arguing, how the Ethereum foundation was a problem for the whole infrastructure.
+Most critics were always arguing, how the Ethereum foundation was a problem for the whole infrastructure.
 You can’t say you’re decentralized but have a central instance for everything.

 These statements are more profound, but not incredibly dangerous.
 If you want to scale something you have to give up some security and usability.
 Which is an argument many Ethereum maxis tell you.
 The most dangerous aspect for me is how the Ethereum foundation is pushing the change and not discussing two major drawbacks.